docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 Nothing.

-#### WARNING
-If this method is performed on a null layer, the layers `isNull` attribute is not changed from `true`.
+!> **Warning:** If this method is performed on a null layer, the layers `isNull` attribute is not changed from `true`.
 This causes the layer not to be visible in comp viewer and renders.

 ---